rootstudiohq/dolphin-hq/README.md

 Supported modes:

 - **interactive**: In interactive mode, after strings are translated, Dolphin will ask you to review the result to approve or ask the agent to refine.
 By default, this mode is not enabled.

+#### skipExisting

+If set to `true`, Dolphin will skip the strings that have been translated.
+By default, this option is not enabled.
+It is useful when you want to translate new strings only.

+Please note that this option checks language by language.
+For example, if you have a string targeting English and French, and you have translated the English one, Dolphin will still translate the French one.

+You can also pass "--skip-existing" option to the command line to override this option.

 #### context